criticalumami/portfolio_paper/content/en/posts/sima.md

 - In parallel, we also explored temporary or short-term measures inspired by the principles of tactical urbanism.
 These interventions are designed to maximize the use of public spaces without requiring long-term capital investment in permanent infrastructure.
 By allowing for flexible and adaptable changes, tactical urbanism creates opportunities for the urban environment to evolve organically in response to shifting needs and conditions.

-- Finally this phase also saw frequent consultations with local and regional stakeholders in order the assess both the feasibility of our proposals as well as the reaction of local communities and their participation in the design process.
+- Finally this phase also saw frequent consultations with local and regional stakeholders in order to assess both the feasibility of our proposals as well as the reaction of local communities and their participation in the design process.

 ![sima1](/img/sima1.webp "SIMA Masterplan")